scikit-build/scikit-build-core/README.md

 - Automatically adds Ninja and/or CMake only as required
 - Closer to vanilla setuptools in setuptools mode, doesn't interfere with config
 - Powerful config system
+- Automatic inclusion of site-packages in CMAKE_PREFIX_PATH
+- FindPython is backported if running on CMake < 3.24 (included via hatchling in a submodule)

 ## Basic CMake usage